-The student should be familiar with the requirements for the safe operation of MEWP.
+The student will be familiar with the requirements for the safe operation of MEWP.

-1. The student should be familiar with General Operation procedures for MEWP.
+1. The student will be familiar with General Operation procedures for MEWP.

-2. The student should be aware of the importance of being proficient with specific safe operation procedures of the MEWP they operate.
+2. The student will be aware of the importance of being proficient with specific safe operation procedures of the MEWP they operate.

-3. The student should be aware of the importance of mounting and dismounting equipment in a safe manner and using appropriate Personal Protective Equipment (PPE).
+3. The student will be aware of the importance of mounting and dismounting equipment in a safe manner and using appropriate Personal Protective Equipment (PPE).

-4. The student should be aware of the importance of following proper start-up and shutdown procedures for MEWP.
+4. The student will be aware of the importance of following proper start-up and shutdown procedures for MEWP.

-5. The student should be familiar with communications procedures while operating MEWP.
+5. The student will be familiar with communications procedures while operating MEWP.

-6. The student should be familiar with essential qualities and rules for MEWP operators.
+6. The student will be familiar with essential qualities and rules for MEWP operators.

-7. The student should be familiar with procedures for the safe movement of MEWP.
+7. The student will be familiar with procedures for the safe movement of MEWP.

-8. The student should be aware of conditions that can affect the safe operation of MEWP.
+8. The student will be aware of conditions that can affect the safe operation of MEWP.

-9. The student should be aware of special hazards related to MEWP.
+9. The student will be aware of special hazards related to MEWP.

-10. The student should be aware of procedures for the safe transportation of MEWP.
+10. The student will be aware of procedures for the safe transportation of MEWP.